 Let’s start with the case, which is the first thing you’ll notice when you open the box.
 Plastic is used to make the case, and it is of excellent quality.
 The OnePlus logo is prominently displayed on the case’s top.
-A battery level LED indicator is located on the front of the device.
-A Type-C port for charging and a pairing button are located on the back of the case.
-The Buds Z do not support wireless charging.
+A battery-level LED indicator is located on the front of the device.
+A Type-C port for charging and a pairing button is located on the back of the case.
+The Buds Z does not support wireless charging.

-The case has a glossy surface that looks nice, however it is easily scratched.
-So make sure you take care of it immediately away.
+The case has a glossy surface that looks nice, however, it is easily scratched.
+So make sure you take care of it immediately.
 Despite having a stem, the OnePlus Buds Z are magnetically attached to the charging case vertically when the case is opened.